Alberta's Calgary Centre / North Hill Centre

 Graphic from Zellers, Incorporated

 Minnesota's Target chain acquired several Zellers locations, including the DEVONSHIRE store.
 After a much ballyhooed start-up, in March 2013, Target Canada began to falter.
-The Ontario-based chain was eventually liquidated (ala Zellers).
-The DEVONSHIRE store went dark in April 2015.
+The Ontario-based chain was eventually liquidated, with the DEVONSHIRE store going dark in April 2015.

 Graphic from the Target Canada Company

 The vacant Target, and adjacent South Wing, were gutted in August 2016.
-A 70 million dollar renovation brought a relocated Food Court and Shoppers Drug Mart, new Metro supermarket and eleven inline stores.
+A 70 million dollar renovation brought a relocated Food Court, Shoppers Drug Mart, new Metro supermarket and eleven inline stores.

 Drawing from http://www.devonshiremall.com